yumi8748/readme/README.md

 - 💡 Passionate about Blockchain, AI, and Investment

 ## 🔭 Current Focus
+- StarkHack Hackathon - building Yield Optimiser on Starknet with Cairo
 - Building a MiniShell for my school project at 42Paris

 ## 🌱 Learning Journey